Skip to content

 Source code in rendercv/data/models/entry_types.py

-class NormalEntry(EntryBase, NormalEntryBase):
+class NormalEntry(EntryBase, NormalEntryBase, EntryType):

 """This class is the data model of `NormalEntry`. `NormalEntry` class is created by